 The Importance of Drug Treatment

-As with other benzodiazepines, those who are addicted to phenazepam need to undergo intensive inpatient drug treatment.
+As with other benzodiazepines, those who are addicted to phenazepam need to undergo residential drug treatment.
 Undergoing drug treatment at a specialized facility will give addicts the best chance not only of overcoming their addiction, but will also give them the best chance at long-term recovery.
 Before treatment can begin, however, users must first undergo medical detoxification where they are slowly weaned away from the effects of the drug while decreasing the severity of the physical and psychological symptoms associated with the withdrawal process.

 For many addicts, the detox process can seem overwhelming, but it’s a necessary step in recovery.
-During this process, medical professionals will medically stabilize patients and work to minimize withdrawals to the point where they are substance free and symptom free.
+During this process, medical professionals will medically stabilize patients and work to minimize withdrawals to the point where they are substance free and symptom-free.
 Most importantly, detox staff will evaluate each patient for any co-occurring mental disorders which may lie at the root of their phenazepam addiction.
 Co-occurring disorders such as depression and anxiety are common in those who struggle with addiction.
 Those that are addicted to phenazepam may also suffer from sleep disorders.
 In general, the detox process can take a week or more, depending on the severity of the addiction.

 Once the detox process is complete, patients transition into formal drug treatment, where they will take part in intensive counseling and therapy in order to uncover the origins of their addiction.
 Additionally, newly recovering addicts will learn the necessary life and coping skills needed to maintain their recovery while resuming their normal day-to-day activities and obligations.
 Once drug treatment is completed, it is highly recommended those new in recovery take part in aftercare programs like intensive outpatient counseling as well as continued involvement in 12 step meetings and groups.
-Continued support and encouragement is needed in order for newly recovering addicts to continue working their program of recovery.
+Continued support and encouragement are needed in order for newly recovering addicts to continue working their program of recovery.

 Need Help With Phenazepam Addiction?
 Turn To PBI For Help!

-Addiction is a chronic and progressive disease, and if you are addicted to phenazepam or other drugs, it has severe affects on your life and and your family and loved ones.
+Addiction is a chronic and progressive disease, and if you are addicted to phenazepam or other drugs, it has severe effects on your life and your family and loved ones.
 For over 40 years, Palm Beach Institute has helped thousands of addicts break the chains of addiction and find hope and healing through recovery.
-PBI offers all clients a full continuum of care which includes medical detox services, effective drug treatment programming and aftercare options and family treatment programming that helps addicts heal in mind, body and spirit.
+PBI offers all clients a full continuum of care which includes medical detox services, effective drug treatment programming and aftercare options and family treatment programming that helps addicts heal in mind, body, and spirit.